josefkrajkar/Pewpewpew/README.md

 TODO list:
  - Recalculate mouse coordinates according to the proper position of the game area
  - Translate comments to English
- - Create correct live example on Github Pages
+ - Create live example on Github Pages